Time-out (sport)

-In sports, a time-out or timeout is a halt in the play.
+In sports, a time-out (or timeout) is a halt in the play.
 This allows the coaches of either team to communicate with the team, e.g., to determine strategy or inspire morale, as well as to stop the game clock.
 Time-outs are usually called by coaches or players, although for some sports, TV timeouts are called to allow media to air commercial breaks.
 Teams usually call timeouts at strategically important points in the match, or to avoid the team being called for a delay of game-type violation, such as the five-second rule in basketball.

 List of time-out rules by sport

+Association football

+With very few exceptions (such as the defunct North American Soccer League's experimentation with TV timeouts) timeouts have never been permitted in association football.
+Moreover, the game clock runs continuously in each half, even if extenuating circumstances compel the referee to halt play for an extended period of time, unless and until the match is abandoned.
+However, the referee adds stoppage time at the end of each half to ensure roughly 45 minutes of actual play is completed in each half after accounting for the amount of time play is interrupted.